 Conceptual Frameworks in Community Health Nursing Science; Introduction to basic epidemiological applications in Community Health Nursing Science; Concepts, theories and models of health promotion.
-Roles and responsibilities of nurses in health promotion and disease prevention; Health educational theories, concepts and models applicable to Community Health Nursing Science; Introduction to com- munity participation and community development concepts, principles and approaches; Community

-Oriented Nursing Process; Common actual and potential community health problems emanating from com- munity assessment; Principles and strategies for infectious control and reduction of health risk for families and communities across the lifespan reference to human rights for individuals with mental and physical disability; Multi-lateral organisations and their role in CBR; The role of the Community Health Nurse in Community Based Rehabilitation) Multi-sectoral collaboration in CBR.
+Roles and responsibilities of nurses in health promotion and disease prevention; Health educational theories, concepts and models applicable to Community Health Nursing Science; Introduction to community participation and community development concepts, principles and approaches; Community Oriented Nursing Process; Common actual and potential community health problems emanating from community assessment; Principles and strategies for infectious control and reduction of health risk for families and communities across the lifespan.